Surya07102000/Redux-Toolkit-POC/README.md

 # Redux Toolkit POC

-A comprehensive proof-of-concept demonstrating Redux Toolkit implementation with React.
-This project showcases modern Redux patterns, async operations, and best practices for state management with a beautiful, responsive UI.
+A comprehensive Proof of Concept (POC) demonstrating Redux Toolkit implementation for state management in a React application.
+This project showcases modern Redux patterns, custom hooks, selectors, middleware, and RTK Query for API management with a beautiful, responsive UI.

 ## 🚀 Live Demo